 If you want an iPad today, there are four different models, each with different feature sets.
 There are five different sizes, and the base price varies from as low as $329 to as much as $999 (these prices are for Wi-Fi only, with the base storage amount, and without any of the accessories that make the new iPad Pro models interesting).
-You can choose models that offer Wi-Fi, or both cellular and Wi-Fi, and there are two or three color options, depending on the model.
+You can choose models that offer Wi-Fi, or both cellular and Wi-Fi, and there are as many as five color options, depending on the model.

 Based on your needs, how can you tell which iPad you should get?
-In this article, I’m going to take a look at the different iPad models, and recommend which iPad is best for you, depending on how you plan to use it.
+In this article, I’m going to look at the different iPad models and recommend which iPad is best for you, depending on how you plan to use it.

 You work on your iPad

-If you do a lot of work on your iPad, you definitely want the iPad Pro; either the 11” model or the 12.9” version.
-These are the latest, fastest, most capable iPads, and they offer Apple’s new Smart Connector to which allows you to use the Smart Keyboard Folio, or the new Magic Keyboard.
+A few months ago, I would have said that if you do a lot of work on your iPad, you definitely want the iPad Pro; either the 11” model or the 12.9” version.
+(I’ll explain why my recommendation has changed below.)
+These models offer Apple’s Smart Connector, which allows you to use the Smart Keyboard Folio or the new Magic Keyboard, making these device great for both typing and tapping.
 Unfortunately, these keyboards aren’t cheap.
 The Smart Keyboard Folio costs $179 and $199, for the 11" and 12.9" models respectively, and the Magic Keyboard is a whopping $299 or $349.
-But larger iPad boasts impressive qualities, and can replace a laptop: It’s got lots of room for you to work comfortably, with text, spreadsheets, graphics, and more.
+But the larger iPad boasts impressive qualities, and can replace a laptop: It’s got lots of room for you to work comfortably, with text, spreadsheets, graphics, and more.

 If you’re wondering if an iPad can replace your laptop, see this article.
 We looked at the new features in iPadOS 13, and options for external keyboards, which can make an iPad a compelling choice for people who need to work on the go.